MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss-lookbook.md

 **Who has permission to provision the SharePoint Success Site?**

-Answer: The global admin (formerly called the tenant admin).
+Answer: The Global Administrator (formerly called the tenant admin).

 **Who has permission to customize the site template?**

-Answer: The global admin (formerly called the tenant admin) or a user who has site-owner permissions.
+Answer: The Global Administrator (formerly called the tenant admin) or a user who has site-owner permissions.

 **Who can create custom playlists and hide or show content in Microsoft 365 learning pathways?**